 The Vampire swinging in Transylvania.

-Booster Bike opened that year as well at Toverland in Sevenum, Netherlands.
+Booster Bike opened in 2004 at Toverland in Sevenum, Netherlands.
 This unique roller coaster is a revival of a long extinct genre: the Steeplechase roller coasters.
 Originally conceived at the park of the same name in New York City, this unique ride had riders sitting on large horses that were similar to their Carousel siblings.
 It gave a complete sense of vulnerability and unfortunately, the last of the original ones closed in 1964.
 In 1976 and 1977, Arrow Development developed a new version, where the 1976 installation at Knott’s Berry Farm (Buena Park, CA) featured four parallel tracks and pairs of riders sat on large motorcycles.
 That installation, after getting converted to “Soapbox Racers” closed in 1995.
 The 1977 one still operates at Pleasure Beach in Blackpool, UK.
 This one has 3 tracks.

 So, Vekoma fixed two issues: safety and capacity.
 Safety was the main one to overcome, as riders were subject to unusual forces and with only a seatbelt to hold you in, it made most parks nervous and lead to the motorcycles retirements at Knott’s.
 For capacity, two motorcycles would be installed side by side in each car and the train would consist of 8 cars.